 Ghost networks occur when health insurance providers publish directories containing outdated or completely inaccurate information about in-network mental health providers.
-These directories create the illusion of robust mental health coverage, but the reality tells a different story.
+These directories create the illusion of good mental health coverage, but the reality tells a different story.

 Anthem Blue Cross Blue Shield of New York faced a class action lawsuit in October 2024 representing nearly 150,000 federal employees.
 The complaint alleges violations of the No Surprises Act, the Mental Health Parity and Addiction Equity Act, and New York consumer protection law.
 Plaintiffs documented a downloaded directory showing 4,300 psychiatrists, with many duplicated dozens of times at different addresses.